 The incredible and chaotic city of Delhi, capital of India, is home to three World Heritage Sites.
-These three sites are all from the Mughal era of Indian history, and each is quite a famous monument.
+These three sites are all from the Mughal era of Indian history, and all three are among the most famous monuments in Delhi.
 Read on then, for our guide to the World Heritage Sites in Delhi!

-The first World Heritage site of Delhi is Humayun’s Tomb, an incredible building which houses the tomb of Emperor Humayun.
+Our first UNESCO World Heritage site in Delhi is Humayun’s Tomb, an incredible building which houses the tomb of Emperor Humayun.
 He was part of the Mughal dynasty which ruled much of the Indian subcontinent for several hundred years.
 Humayun himself was emperor twice during the mid-16th century.
 The Tomb was built just a few short years after his death, and was commissioned by his widow, Empress Bega Begum.
 She was later buried here as well.

 Constructed of rubble masonry, red sandstone and white marble, the tomb is incredibly beautiful when seen gleaming in the sun.
 Intricate Islamic patterned artworks complete with six-pointed stars cover the facades, and there’s beauty to be found at every point.
 There’s an obvious resemblance too with the famous Taj Mahal in Agra, though Humayun’s Tomb is several decades older than the Taj.

-The next World Heritage site of Delhi is a fascinating complex on the southern outskirts of town.
+The next of our UNESCO World Heritage sites in Delhi is a fascinating complex on the southern outskirts of town.
 Qutb Minar is a huge minaret, 72 metres high, constructed around 1192 by the first Muslim Sultan of Delhi.
 Although its height has been added to over the centuries, it’s still an amazing sight.
 The beautiful tapering design is covered in Islamic scripts and artworks, and the lower levels are fluted, which creates a very striking effect.
 These days it’s considered the oldest still-remaining Muslim building in India, and the tallest stone tower in India as well.

 Also in the complex of monuments is the remains of Quwwat al-Islam Mosque, one of the earliest mosques constructed in India.
 This is a fascinating building as you can really see the influence of local Hindu craftsmen on the design and architecture, creating something that is truly unique.